Ann van Dyk Cheetah Centre DeWildt Sanctuary Tour

 Ann van Dyk – Dewildt Cheetah Centre and Sanctuary Hartbeespoort Tour

-DeWildt Hartbeespoort King Cheetah Tour with Endangered African wild (Painted) dog.
+DeWildt Hartbeespoort including King Cheetah and Endangered African wild (Painted) dog.

 This is a guided tour in an open safari vehicle with experienced and qualified sanctuary site guides.
 By visiting the cheetah centre you will gain an understanding of the powerful abilities of the cheetah, their habits, nature as well as their struggle for survival in the wild.
 View the king cheetah, with its characteristic striped back, one of the rarest animals on earth.

 Also on the Cheetah tour you will encounter, close up, the African Painted Dog (African wild dog).
 The most endangered mammal in the world with no more than 4000 wild dogs in all of Africa.
 African Painted Dog is the most fearsome and effective hunter.
 A pack animal, killing almost daily.
 African Painted Dog colouring is as unique as human’s finger prints.

 The Cheetah run is not always available, as such is not included in price unless stated on your booking.

 Cheetah’s struggle for survival in the wild Tour

 Tour will focus on the Cheetah – but can also include:

 - Brown hyena

 This is an educational adventure of wildlife preservation.
 Guests will encounter the endangered species at the Hartbeespoort centre at close quarters.